mkhan45/swat/report/main.typ

 #figure(
     table(columns: 2,
         [Benchmark Name], [Description],

         [listrev], [Initializes a linked list ranging from 1 to 10000, and then reverses it.
-Iterated 500 times.], ),
+Iterated 500 times.], [ack],     [Computes $"Ack"(3, 11)$],
+        [isort],   [Insertion sorts a pre-generated random list of 5000 ints], ),
     caption: "Benchmark descriptions",
     kind: "table",
     supplement: "Table"
 )

+These benchmarks exceeded my expectations.
+OCaml compiles directly to native, so it should better most of the time.
+However, for purely numeric benchmarks like `ack`, it is significantly slower, likely due to its `i31` int tagging scheme.
+For list sorting, it seems likely that OCaml's slow comparisons slowed it down, but it almost catches up due to its faster general data manipulation.

+More benchmarks would be needed for a real picture of how Swat performs.

 = Related Work